SrManguito/CameraXApp/README.md

     * layout: xml's with the layout for each interface and auxiliar elements on them
     * values: xml's with the hexadecimal colors used and parameter values for the app.

 ## Kotlin

 For the Kotlin part there is the cameraxapp folder, where you can find this files:

-* MainActivity.kt: This is the main activity, sets the interfaces and manage the access to other activities
+* MainMenu.kt: This is the main activity, sets the interfaces and manage the access to other activities
-* MethodAdapter.kt: This is an aux class to handle the navegation from the main activity to the others
+* MethodAdapter.kt: This is an aux class to handle the navigation from the main activity to the others
-* ImgAnalyzer.kt: This activity for real time image processing, it's not fully implemented yet, but there is the base method to analyze frame by frame in real time what the camera sees.
+* RealTime.kt: This activity for real time image processing, it's not fully implemented yet, but there is the base method to analyze frame by frame in real time what the camera sees.
 * VidCapTemplate.kt: This activity acts as a sandbox object interface, where the developer can place, delete and try different interface objects without breaking other interfaces.
 * VidProcPost.kt: This activity is for video capture and postprocessing, where you can record videos and select any video from the movile to process and decodificate its information.